 \section{The tight span of a diversity}

 We begin by establishing some basic properties of diversities.
-Recall that $\Pf(X)$ denotes all the finite subsets of the set $X$ and that a diversity is the pair $(X,\delta)$ where $X$ is a set and the function $\delta \colon \Pf(X) \rightarrow \Re$ satisfies axioms (D1) and (D2).
+Recall that $\Pf(X)$ denotes the set consisting of all finite subsets of the set $X$, and that a diversity is a pair $(X,\delta)$ where $X$ is a set and the function $\delta \colon \Pf(X) \rightarrow \Re$ satisfies axioms (D1) and (D2).